Susanna Andersson

-Susanna Andersson (born 7 December 1977) is a Swedish soprano and the winner of the 2003 Guildhall School of Music and Drama's Gold Medal Competition.
-Her debut performance was in 2005 and she played Zerlina in the Grange Park Opera’s staging of Don Giovanni.
+Susanna Andersson (born 7 December 1977) is a Swedish operatic soprano and the winner of the 2003 Guildhall School of Music and Drama's Gold Medal Competition.

-Background
+Life and career

-Andersson was born in Östersund, Sweden.
-She received her education at the Ljungskile College Institute before moving to London where she was admitted to the Guildhall School of Music and Drama.
-In 2003 Susanna graduated from their opera course with First Class Honours.
+Andersson was born in Östersund.
+She received her education at the Ljungskile College Institute before moving to London where she was admitted to the Guildhall School of Music and Drama, graduating in 2003 from the opera course with First Class Honours.

-In 2004 Susanna was chosen as the soloist for the Nobel Prize Award Ceremony at the Stockholm Concert Hall, where she performed with the Royal Stockholm Philharmonic Orchestra.
+In 2004 Anersson was chosen as the soloist for the Nobel Prize Award Ceremony at the Stockholm Concert Hall, where she performed with the Royal Stockholm Philharmonic Orchestra.
 Among the pieces she performed was “Proserpine” by Joseph Martin Kraus.
+Her stage debut in 2005 was Zerlina in the Grange Park Opera's staging of Mozart's Don Giovanni.

-In 2006 and 2007 Andersson was the only singer chosen for the ECHO Rising Stars series at the Barbican Theatre, and she gave recitals with her pianist Eugene Asti in London, New York, Athens, Amsterdam, Birmingham (UK), Brussels, Stockholm, Cologne and Vienna.
+In 2006 and 2007 Andersson was the only singer chosen for the ECHO Rising Stars series at the Barbican Theatre, and she gave recitals with pianist Eugene Asti in London, New York City, Athens, Amsterdam, Birmingham, Brussels, Stockholm, Cologne and Vienna.